roosemberth/karuiwm/README.md

 for X.

-**karuiwm is currently under heavy development and not usable.** It is a complete rewrite of the currently used, but rather buggy [legacy version](https://github.com/ayekat/karuiwm/tree/legacy).
+**karuiwm is currently under heavy development and not usable.** It is a complete rewrite of the currently used (but rather buggy) [legacy version](https://github.com/ayekat/karuiwm/tree/legacy).